jinisaweaklearner/AWS/common_questions.md

 Amazon EFS is designed to provide massively parallel shared access to thousands of Amazon EC2 instances, enabling your applications to achieve high levels of aggregate throughput and IOPS with consistent low latencies.

 ## Customer master keys (CMKs)

-https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html
+All activity using a key in a custom key store is also logged to AWS CloudTrail in the same way. https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html

 ## Lambda@edge